Ko Nakajima: Early life

 Nakajima studied art at Asagaya Academy of Design and Fine Arts and Tama Art University, graduating from the latter in 1965.
 He presented his early hand-drawn animated films Seizoki and Anapoko at the 1965 Animation Festival at Sōgetsu Art Center, with Seizoki earning him a prize and a screening in the International Shorts Festival of the 1967 Montreal Expo.
-These films were created by a technique he terms “kaki-mation,” a neologism combining the Japanese term “kaki” (to write) with animation to indicate how he laboriously drew images by hand on discarded commercial film.
+These films were created by a technique he terms "kaki-mation," a neologism combining the Japanese term "kaki" (to write) with animation to indicate how he laboriously drew images by hand on discarded commercial film.

 In 1969 Nakajima was assigned to photograph Psi Zashiki Room, a remote conceptual installation by artist Yutaka Matsuzawa, for the major art publication Bijutsu techō.
 Nakajima found the space so intriguing he shot over 1500 images there, using fish eye lenses and other techniques to overcome the challenges of the small space.
-These photographs have become central to recent explorations of Matsuzawa’s dematerialized art practice.
+These photographs have become central to recent explorations of Matsuzawa's dematerialized art practice.

-Nakajima’s work as a photographer and filmmaker in 1960s earned him a role in Expo ’70 as the film director for the various moving images displayed in the Mitsui Pavilion, organized by Katsuhiro Yamaguchi.
-This further led to him being invited to work as an instructor at the Tokyo College of Photography from 1971–80, a situation that allowed him request new video equipment to use in class instruction, establishing the core of a collaborative practice known as Video Earth.
+Nakajima's work as a photographer and filmmaker in 1960s earned him a role in Expo '70 as the film director for the various moving images displayed in the Mitsui Pavilion, organized by Katsuhiro Yamaguchi.
+This further led to him being invited to work as an instructor at the Tokyo College of Photography from 1971 to 1980, a situation that allowed him request new video equipment to use in class instruction, establishing the core of a collaborative practice known as Video Earth.